-When somebody wants to hire me, that will be the best job that has found me and that will be the best job that I have found.
+“When somebody wants to hire me, that will be the best job that has found me and that will be the best job that I have found.
 Because we connected.
 So, when it comes to hiring, I can’t control what goes on in the owner’s head.
 I can’t force them to make the decision.
 My job is to make sure that when I’m in there giving that interview, I’m being my most authentic self.
 They get to see me, feel me for who I am and what I’m about. ...

-But on top of that, if they don’t see all the things that will help them grow as an organization, that’s okay.
+“But on top of that, if they don’t see all the things that will help them grow as an organization, that’s okay.
 Because guess what?
 I have an opportunity here to work with a Hall of Fame head coach [in Andy Reid], we’ve got some great people here who happen to be great football players and we’ve had a great deal of success.
-I enjoy what I do.
+I enjoy what I do.”

-Those are the words of a 51-year-old Black man who understands how the world works.
+Those are the words of a Black man who understands how the world works.
 We’re told to keep our heads down, do our jobs, and never complain, even when we should.
-Because when you’re Black in this country, getting upset about the way you’ve been treated will quickly get you labeled an “angry Black man” or and “Angry Black woman.”
+Because when you’re Black in this country, getting upset about the way you’ve been treated will quickly get you labeled “angry.”
 That’s why Bieniemy’s quote embodies Michelle Obama’s “when they go low, we go high.”
 But always being the bigger person is strenuous activity, especially when the evidence is on your side.
 A 2019 report from ESPN revealed that minority coaches led winning teams more often than white coaches, while also landing on the hot seat more often than their white counterparts.